Utilities

 ```

-* **`requestStopDownload`** — cancel an in-flight background download.
+* **`requestStopDownload`** — `suspend`; cancels an in-flight background download.

-* **`observeDownloadProgress`** — `Flow<ProgressData>` for UI updates during a background download.
+* **`observeDownloadProgress`** — `StateFlow<ModelDownloadProgress?>` for UI updates during a background download.
+It emits `null` when no download is active.

 * **`getModelResourceFolder`** — the directory the SDK will use for this model+quantization on disk.